-The Institute for US-China Issues invites applications from scholars doing research on US-China relations for Visiting Scholar status at the Institute.
+The Institute for US-China Issues invites applications from scholars doing research on China and/or US-China relations for postdoc and visiting scholar status at the Institute.
 The Institute provides office space, access to the OU library system, as well as photocopying, telephone, and mailing privileges.
 Scholars are typically on campus between six months and a year, and are expected to give a talk on their research while here.
 They are also expected to work with the Director and actively participate in the Institute’s scholarly activities.

 Dr. Sanders’ research has focused on how experiences and goals affect how people process information.
 His recent work has focused on how processing goals affect the decisions that conservatives and liberals make.
 Dr. Sanders’ work with the institute will focus on the role of ideology in Americans’ social attitudes as well as how experimentally manipulated ideology can affect perceptions of other nations.

 2013-14.
 Dr. Jonathan Benney was a postdoctoral research fellow at the OU Institute for U.S.-China Issues.
 He received his B.A.
 (2006), LL.B.
 (2006), and Ph.D.
 (2010) from the University of Melbourne, Australia.
 Before coming to OU, he worked for two years at the Asia Research Institute at the National University of Singapore as a postdoctoral fellow and research fellow, and subsequently worked as a visiting research fellow at the Goethe University in Frankfurt, Germany.
 His first book, Defending Rights in Contemporary China, was published by Routledge in early 2013.